PyramidTechnologies/escpos/imaging.rst

    :Notes for Code 128:
        - To encode a string with a NUL byte, the second form of the barcode generator command must be used.
 In this case, the string length `n` equals the count of all characters following `n`.
        - Characters that are within the valid range defined in the table above, but are invalid to the current mode are ignored, and not encoded.
        - Special characters (mode select, mode shift, FNC) are transmitted by sending the '{' character before the special character.
 The first two characters following `m` must select either mode A, B, or C. The '{' character is transmitted by sending two '{' characters.
-A special character (one that is preceded by '{' but not defined in the table below) are ignored, and not encoded.
+A special character (one that is preceded by '{') that is not defined in the table below is ignored, and not encoded.
        - If the first two characters following `m` do not select a valid mode, the text "HRI NOT OK" is printed.

         +-----------+-------------+-------+---------+